abhirathod95/travel-blog/src/blog/2018-10-06/amsterdam.md

 ![test](../../images/Netherlands/Amsterdam_1.jpg)
 ```

-I landed on Monday afternoon, and flew out Friday noon, which gave me aboutfour days to squeeze in everything I wanted to see.
+I landed on Monday afternoon, and flew out Friday noon, which gave me about four days to squeeze in everything I wanted to see.
 Of course, there is so much more to see in the city that I was unable to cover, but here are the main highlights, the must-dos.
 The saddest part of my trip was the fact I just missed the famous rows of Netherland tulips by one day when I went in May.
 However, the tulips and the many fond memories I have made here give me reasons to eagerly look forward to my next Amsterdam trip.

 ##<center>**What to SEE & DO**</center>